Seizure of Cash at Orlando International Airport MCO

 Information on the Orlando International Airport (MCO)

-Located six miles to the southeast of downtown Orlando, the Orlando International Airport (MCO) is the busiest airport in Florida and the 10th busiest airport in the United States.
-The airport code is MCO which was derived from the airport’s former name, McCoy Air Force Base.
+Located six miles southeast of downtown Orlando, the Orlando International Airport (MCO) is the busiest airport in Florida and the 10th busiest airport in the United States.
+The airport code is MCO, derived from the airport’s former name, McCoy Air Force Base.

 With more than 13,000 acres, MCO is the largest commercial airport by land area in the United States.
-The greater Orlando area is also served by the Orlando Sanford International Airport (SFB).
+The Orlando Sanford International Airport (SFB) also serves the greater Orlando area.
 Our asset forfeiture attorneys also handle seizures of cash at:

-To obtain a copy of the surveillance video of the seizure of currency or other valuable property from a passenger, the request must be made in accordance with Section 119.12, Florida Statutes.
+To obtain a copy of the surveillance video of the seizure of currency or other valuable property from a passenger, the request must be made under Section 119.12, Florida Statutes.

 The public record request is sent to the Custodian of Records for the Greater Orlando Aviation Authority, Director of Board Services, at One Jeff Fuqua Boulevard in Orlando, FL.
-For seizures at the Orlando International Airport, the local authorities work with federal agents from Homeland Security Investigations (HSI).
+The local authorities work with federal agents from Homeland Security Investigations (HSI) for seizures at the Orlando International Airport.

 At the airport, law enforcement officers with Customs and Border Protection (CBP), Homeland Security Investigation (HSI), or the Drug Enforcement Administration (DEA), work with TSA screeners to find travelers carrying large amounts of cash.

-A recent study shows that between 2000–2016, the authorities conducted 580 seizures of currency at the Orlando International Airport (MCO) and seized $65,683,374.
+A recent study shows that between 2000 and 2016, the authorities conducted 580 currency seizures at the Orlando International Airport (MCO) and seized $65,683,374.
 The seizures have continued to increase each year, even during the COVID-19 crisis when the number of travelers at the airport decreased.

 When the Government Files a Complaint for Forfeiture In Rem

-If the AUSA files a certified complaint for forfeiture in rem, the complaint is filed in accordance with Rule G(2), Supplemental Rules for Admiralty or Maritime Claims and Asset Forfeiture Actions.
+If the AUSA files a certified complaint for forfeiture in rem, the complaint is filed under Rule G(2), Supplemental Rules for Admiralty or Maritime Claims and Asset Forfeiture Actions.

-The civil action in rem to forfeit to the United States of America, pursuant to 21 U.S.C. § 88l(a)(6) the property seized, including currency seized from a traveler at the airport.
-The federal courts have subject matter jurisdiction over civil asset forfeiture cases pursuant to 28 U.S.C. §1355.
+The civil action in rem to forfeit to the United States of America, according to 21 U.S.C. § 88l(a)(6), the property seized, including currency seized from a traveler at the airport.
+The federal courts have subject matter jurisdiction over civil asset forfeiture cases under 28 U.S.C. §1355.

 The Defendant Funds is the property seized.
-In many of these cases, the “Defendant Funds” is the U.S. currency seized from a traveler at the airport.
+In many cases, the “Defendant Funds” is the U.S. currency seized from a traveler at the airport.

-If law enforcement officers at the Orlando International Airport (OIA) seized your money for a forfeiture proceeding, the law enforcement officers will claim there was probable cause to believe that the U.S. currency (the “Defendant Funds”) pursuant to 21 U.S.C. § 881(a)(6) constituted:
+If law enforcement officers at the Orlando International Airport (OIA) seized your money for a forfeiture proceeding, the law enforcement officer claims there was probable cause to believe that the U.S. currency (the “Defendant Funds”) under 21 U.S.C. § 881(a)(6) constituted:

 The complaint will show facts and circumstances supporting the forfeiture of the Defendant Funds as provided by an HSI Special Agent.
-The investigation will often begin with the screeners at the Transportation Safety Administration (TSA) contacting the Orlando Police Department (OPD) when they discover a traveler in possession of a large amount of U.S. currency or other valuable property.
+The investigation will often begin with the screeners at the Transportation Safety Administration (TSA) contacting the Orlando Police Department (OPD) when they discover a traveler possessing a large amount of U.S. currency or other valuable property.

 The officers with the Orlando Police Department (OPD) will then respond to the TSA screening area to further investigate.
 OPD’s interactions with TSA, are often video recorded by officer-worn body cameras, but that video evidence must be requested from each custodian of those records to make sure it is preserved.

-The law enforcement officers with the local police station or federal agents might then inform the traveler that the suitcase had been flagged and that the traveler can either catch the flight or talk with investigators about the contents of the suitcase or the money being detained.
+Law enforcement officers at the local police station or federal agents might then inform the traveler that the suitcase has been flagged and that the traveler can either catch the flight or talk with investigators about the suitcase’s contents or the money being detained.

-The local law enforcement officers or federal agents might then escort the traveler to the Orlando Police Department (OPD) substation at the airport.
-Although the traveler might be told they are “free to leave,” as a practical matter a traveler cannot leave their possessions or valuable property behind.
+The local law enforcement officers or federal agents might escort the traveler to the Orlando Police Department (OPD) substation at the airport.
+Although the traveler might be told they are “free to leave,” as a practical matter, a traveler cannot leave their possessions or valuable property behind.

-The subject will be asked about where the money can from, and where the traveler came from and is going to.
+The agent will ask about the money, its source, and its intended purpose.
 The agent might ask who packed the suitcase or carry-on baggage.
 The agent might also ask whether the money found belongs to the traveler or someone else.
-The agent might ask for “consent” to go through the luggage which is not free or voluntary consent under those circumstances.
+The agent might ask for “consent” to go through the luggage, which is not free or voluntary consent under those circumstances.

 The officer might say that a dog alerted to the money in their attempt to connect it with drug money.
-In fact, law enforcement officers at the Orlando International Airport often use a trained narcotics detection dog to positively alerted to the presence of the odor of drugs on money or luggage.
+Law enforcement officers at the Orlando International Airport often use a trained narcotics detection dog to positively alerted to the presence of the odor of drugs on money or luggage.

 The K9 dogs are trained to detect the odor of six controlled substances: cannabis, cocaine HCL, cocaine base, heroin, methamphetamine, and MDMA.

-A positive alert to U.S. currency by a properly trained dog indicates that the currency had either been handled by someone who had trace amounts of a controlled substance on their hands, or the currency had recently been in close proximity to a controlled substance.
+A positive alert to U.S. currency by a properly trained dog indicates that the currency had either been handled by someone who had trace amounts of a controlled substance on their hands, or the currency had recently been near a controlled substance.

 In recent years, the courts have started to find that the dog sniff is utterly pointless since most states allow the consumption of marijuanna.

 Because of the suspicious nature in which the money was found, an agent with Homeland Security Investigations (HSI) might decide to seize it.
-After the seizure of money from the airport, the seized money is taken to Loomis Financial Services where it was counted.
+After the seizure of money from the airport, it is taken to Loomis Financial Services, where it was counted.

 The official count is recorded along with the specific denominations of the bills found.
 The agent will often allege that the specific denomination amounts are consistent with street-level drug sales.

-As required by Supp’l Rule G(2)(f), the AUSA will allege that the facts set forth in the complaint support a reasonable belief that the government will be able to meet its burden of proof at trial.
+As required by Supp’l Rule G(2)(f), the AUSA will allege that the facts outlined in the complaint support a reasonable belief that the government can meet its burden of proof at trial.
 Specifically, probable cause exists to believe that the Defendant Funds constitute:

-In the complaint, the United States of America will requests that:
+In the complaint, the United States of America will request that:

 Cash Seizures by an Orlando Police Airport Operations Officer

 Many of the seizures at the airport involve the Orlando Police Department and an Orlando Police Airport Operations Officer (AOO).
-Employment positions as an Orlando Police Airport Operations Officer are coveted positions with a competitive salary, generous retirement benefits, educational reimbursements, medical and life insurance, paid time off, and bonuses.
+Employment as an Orlando Police Airport Operations Officer is a coveted position with a competitive salary, generous retirement benefits, educational reimbursements, medical and life insurance, paid time off, and bonuses.

 The final requirements to become an AOO include completing a 5-week orientation program.
-The AOOs must sign a temporary civilian contract for the period of the 5-week orientation.
-After completing the orientation, the AOO will revert to a 36-hour a week schedule and will receive their hourly rate based on the yearly salary.
+The AOOs must sign a temporary civilian contract for the 5-week orientation.
+After completing the orientation, the AOO will revert to a 36-hour-a-week schedule and receive their hourly rate based on the yearly salary.

 Additional Resources